jucian0/posts/pub-sub-pattern.md

 ### An Analogy

-Some companies are interested in open new positions in their factories, for this reason, Ford, Volkswagen, and BMW make an announcement in the newspaper.
+Some companies was interested in open new positions in their factories, for this reason, Ford, Volkswagen, and BMW make an announcement in the newspaper.

 > Ford announcement: We are Ford, and we are very happy to announce that we have a new position for you, apply for our opportunities, and work with us, ford@ford.com